drocarmo/drocarmo.github.com/_posts/2013-10-06-mistakes-are-propellers.markdown

 It's a human desideratum to make mistakes, to experience failure.
 Without it, we risk never experiencing true iterative growth.

->If you're not making mistakes, then you're not doing anything.
-I'm positive that a doer makes mistakes.
+>“If you're not making mistakes, then you're not doing anything.
+I'm positive that a doer makes mistakes.”
 >
 >— John Wooden